Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-The fizzbuzz package/module has 3 constants, and 4 methods.
+The fizzbuzz package/module has 3 constants and 4 methods.
 You should test them all!

 Constants: